element-hq/element-web/README.md

    npm run build
    ```
    However, we recommend setting up a proper development environment (see "Setting
-   up a development environment" below) if you want to run your own copy of the
+   up a dev environment" below) if you want to run your own copy of the
    `develop` branch, as it makes it much easier to keep these dependencies
    up-to-date.
 Or just use https://riot.im/develop - the continuous integration
    release of the develop branch.